networknt/light-doc/content/en/concern/limit.md

 ```

-- enabled true to enable it and false to disable it.
+- Update enabled to true to enable it and false to disable it.
-- concurrentRequest number of concurrent request to be limited.
+- concurrentRequest number of concurrent requests to be limited.
-- queueSize -1 unlimited queue size which might use a lot of memory. > 1 integer will limit the requests to be queued and once queue is full, 513 will be returned for new requests.
+- queueSize -1 unlimited queue size, which might use a lot of memory. > 1 integer will limit the requests to be queued, and once the queue is full, 513 will be returned for new requests.